5 Valuable Things to Know about “Wakaranai”(分からない)

 The speak is fast, (I) completely don’t understand.

-Have you ever traveled into the Kansai area in Japan?
-The way they speak is a little bit different with people living in Tokyo and the upper part of Japan.
-In Kansai, people use Kansai hougen or Kansai dialects.
-That’s why in Tokyo area people say “wakaranai” or sometimes women or childrens say “wakannai” casually.
-However, in Kansai area, people say little bit different in the last part of the word.
-Instead of using “ない nai” but they use “ん n or ng”.
-Therefore, in this case, the word “wakaranai” has been changed to be “wakarang”.
+That’s why in the Tokyo area people say “wakaranai” or sometimes women or children casually say “wakannai”.
+In the Kansai area, however, people say the last part of the word a little differently.
+Instead of using “ない nai”, they use “ん n or ng”.
+So in this case the word “wakaranai” has been changed to “wakarang”.

 Conclusion